-We will only undertake basic enquiries to help determine whether is any foundation to the allegation.
+We will only undertake basic enquiries to help determine whether there is any foundation to the allegation.

-The LADO for Telford & Wrekin Council is Tutsi Selvey who will be informed of all allegations that come to our attention and appear to the meet the criteria set out in part four, section one of KCSIE, so she can consult police and children's social care services as appropriate.
-All LADO referrals must be made via Family Connect.
+The LADO for Telford & Wrekin Council is Glenn Ashbrooke who will be informed of all allegations that come to our attention and appear to the meet the criteria set out in Part Four, Section One of KCSIE, so they can consult police and children's social care services as appropriate.
+All LADO referrals must be made via Family Connect, unless the subject child is open to a social worker and then the LADO referral must be made via the child's allocated social worker.